torbsd/torbsd.github.io/obsd-relays_dev.md

 {{header.md}}

-# Development Version: OpenBSD Guide to Configuring Tor Relays #
+## Development Version: OpenBSD Guide to Configuring Tor Relays ##

-## THESE ARE PRELIMINARY WORKS AT THE EARLY STAGE.
+__THIS IS PRELIMINARY WORK AT AN EARLY STAGE.
 ANONYMITY IS NOT A GAME, SO PLEASE DO NOT JUST ASSUME THESE GUIDES ARE FINE AS-IS.
-YOU HAVE BEEN WARNED. ##
+YOU HAVE BEEN WARNED.__

 ## Introduction ##